thearchitector/starlette-securecookies/README.md

 middleware = [
     Middleware(
         SecureCookiesMiddleware, secrets=["SUPER SECRET SECRET"],
-        # your other middlewares
+        # your other middleware
     )
 ]

 app = Starlette(routes=..., middleware=middleware)
 ```

-Note that if you're using another middleware that injects cookies into the response (such as SessionMiddleware), you have to make sure `SecureCookiesMiddleware` executes _after_ it so the cookie is present at encryption-time.
-Counter intuitively, in practice this means ensuring `SecureCookiesMiddleware` is _first_ in the list of middlewares.
+Note that if you're using another middleware that injects cookies into the response (such as [SessionMiddleware](https://www.starlette.io/middleware/#sessionmiddleware)), you have to make sure `SecureCookiesMiddleware` executes _after_ it so the cookie is present at encryption-time.
+Counter intuitively, in practice this means ensuring `SecureCookiesMiddleware` is _first_ in the list of middleware.

+### Extras

+`starlette-securecookies` provides some extras that introduce or patch secure cookie functionality into existing tools.
+They all reside in the `securecookies.extras` module.
+Currently there is only one, but more are welcome by recommendation or Pull Request!

+- **`csrf.SecureCSRFMiddleware`**: Adds compatibility to the CSRF middleware provided by [starlette_csrf](https://github.com/frankie567/starlette-csrf).
+To use it, simply add it to your list of middleware (keep in mind the ordering).
+If you don't want to specify `starlette_csrf` as a direct dependency, you can also install it through the `[csrf]` package extra.

 ## License